Adiabatic limits and Kazdan-Warner equations: A priori estimates

 where the H\"older exponents $p_j$ and $q_j$ are as before.
 Let $S = \int_P u^{1+\gamma} \phi^{2q_j}$.
 If $S \leq 1$, then $|I_1|$ is bounded by a constant independent of $u$, say $C$, and we can move it on the right-hand side of \eqref{eqn:c0_2}.
 Next we replace $I$ by the sum of the remaining two terms $I' = I_0 + I_2$ and if we can show that $I' \geq 0$, then repeating the previous discussion we arrive at a bound for $\| u \|_{L^{1+\gamma}(\Omega)}$ with an extra term involving $C$.
 Thus, let us assume that $S \geq 1$.
 In this case, we have $S^{1/q_j} \leq S$ and

 where we have also used that $\phi \leq 1$ and so $\phi^{2q_j} \leq \phi^2$.
-Comparing the right-hand side of the inequality with the previously obtained upper bound \eqref{eqn:c0_4} for $I_0$ we see that if $P$ has sufficiently small volume, then
+Comparing the right-hand side of the inequality with the previously obtained upper bound \eqref{eqn:c0_4} for $I_0$ we see that if $P$ has sufficiently small volume (which can be guaranteed by the choice of the initial open set $V_0$), then